Image-Guided Semantic Pseudo-LiDAR Point Generation for 3D Object Detection

-where \(\mathcal{L}_{\text{RPN}}\) is the RPN loss, \(\mathcal{L}_{\text{RCNN}}\) is the proposal refinement loss, and \(\mathcal{L}_{\text{RPG}}\) is the point generation loss. \(\mathcal{L}_{\text{RPN}}\) and \(\mathcal{L}_{\text{RCNN}}\) are fundamentally similar, predicting RoIs' classes and bounding boxes.
+Concretely, we minimize the following loss function $\mathcal{L}_{\text{total}}$: where \(\mathcal{L}_{\text{RPN}}\) is the RPN loss proposed by \cite{second}, \(\mathcal{L}_{\text{RCNN}}\) is the proposal refinement loss from \cite{voxelrcnn}, \(\mathcal{L}_{\text{RPG}}\) is the point generation loss from IG-RPG, and \(\mathcal{L}_{\text{HM}}\) is from the I-OPN. \(\mathcal{L}_{\text{RPN}}\) and \(\mathcal{L}_{\text{RCNN}}\) are fundamentally similar, predicting RoIs' classes and bounding boxes.
 For bounding box regression, only positive predictions that exceed the intersection-over-union (IoU) threshold participate in loss calculation using the smooth-L1 loss.
 For class classification, focal loss \cite{focalloss} is used for the RPN, and binary cross-entropy is used for the detection head.